stencilproject/Stencil/ARCHITECTURE.md

 There are two ways to register custom template tags.
 A simple way which allows you to map 1:1 a block token to a Node.
 You can also register a more advanced template tag which has it’s own block of code for handling parsing if you want to parse up until another token such as if you are trying to provide flow-control.

-The tags are registered onto the `TokenParser` which you can access from your `Template`.
+The tags are registered with a `Namespace` passed when rendering your `Template`.

 #### Simple Tags